J-HangarSpace

 taken from inside the wartime dispersal hangar that the aircraft calls home and

-what would be off limits to visitors.
+what would normally be off limits to visitors.

 (Photos [August 2021]: via Twitter @komaki_airbase)